 Sure, yes, but I don’t so much care about the word science.
 It’s more of a broader cultural reference than anything that has a precise definition.

-It’s always fascinated me how science, since Keats brought up this view in his diatribe against Newton- how science has been leeched of its imagination by being called ‘science’.
-We’ve improved vastly in this regard – decoupling the imagination from notions of bias – through the 20th century, no?
+Science… It’s fascinating to me how science – since Keats brought up this view in his diatribe against Newton – how science has been leeched of its imagination by being called ‘science’.
+How can we decouple imagination from the negative label of ‘bias’?

-Or eccentric.
 I want to try this; say you exit this office now and have to describe your book – The Age of Em – to a passerby, for, whatever, a minute.
-And then the guy selects – ‘plausible’ or ‘implausible’.
+It’s a really crazy book, for me it seems crazy.
+And after you describe it, the guy selects – ‘plausible’ or ‘implausible’.
 How would you describe it so the guy pressed “plausible”?

 Well first I have to justify a wide range of possibilities as worth considering.
 So I might say: look, we have a lot of historians in the world.
 The future is more important than the past – because we can do things about it!
 So when we look at the past, we break it down by time and place.
 But when we break down the future, it’s different – we break it down by the major things that could happen.
 So it’s worth having a hundred books on the future, it’s worth having a hundred books on a hundred different scenarios, each of which has only a 1% chance of coming about.
 I’m arguing for this standard.
 If I give you a scenario that has a 1% chance, you should still think it’s worth talking about, because it’s realistic enough and the future is important!